101100/AdventOfCode2018/README.md

 1. Install .NET Core.
 1. Download the code.
 1. Execute `dotnet build` to build the C# and F# projects
+1. Create a directory `inputs` and place your input file in that directory with the format `dayXX.txt`, e.g. `day09.txt`.
 1. Execute `run <day>` (or `run.cmd <day>` on Windows).

 ## Other Years' Solutions